hartwigmedical/documentation/accessing-hmf-data-through-gcp.md

 The manifest gives you the following information:
 - The unique ID of the data request
 - The accounts which have access to the data in the manifest
-- The GCS urls of the aforementioned TAR files
+- The Google Cloud Storage (GCS) urls of the aforementioned TAR files
 - For each sample in the datarequest
     - The GCS urls of CRAM and CRAI files (if requested and approved)
     - The GCS urls of RNASeq FASTQ files (if requested and approved)